 Who is responsible for COSHH compliance?

-The employer is responsible for ensuring compliance with the COSHH Regulations.
+The employer is responsible for compliance with the COSHH Regulations.
 This includes carrying out assessments, implementing control measures, providing PPE, monitoring exposure, providing training, and keeping records.
-However, employees also have duties — they must use control measures and PPE as instructed, follow safe working procedures, and report any concerns about hazardous substances.
+Employees also have duties: they must use control measures and PPE as instructed, follow safe working procedures, and report any concerns about hazardous substances.

 If you found this guide helpful, you might also want to read: